Pen-y-Fan/hexo-pen-y-fan/README.md

 # or with Make and Docker:
 make hexo new=My-New-Post
 # Note: The `title` will need to be manually updated in the My-New-Post.md file
 # or if node is installed, but hexo not:
-npx hexo new "My New Post"
+npx hexo new "My-New-Post"
 # or with node and hexo has been installed globally:
-hexo new "My New Post"
+hexo new "My-New-Post"
 ```

 More info: [Writing](https://hexo.io/docs/writing.html)